open-trackers/.github/profile/README.md

 * Leverages the Apple platform to provide sophisticated capabilities with minimal code.

-* Shared code between _Tracker_ projects to ease maintenance, the development of new tracker apps, and to provide a consistent user interface.
+* Shared code between _Tracker_ projects to ease maintenance and the development of new tracker apps, and to provide a consistent user interface.